$9.00 – $60.00

 More detailed instructions:

-- To make a 6% solution from powder - Mix the dry powder with water at 77g of powder (90mL or 6 Tbsp or a generous 1/3 cup) per liter of water.
+- To make a 6% concentrated solution from powder – Mix the dry powder with water at 65g of powder (5 tbsp or 1/3 cup) per liter of water.
 Or buy the ready to use liquid.

-- For direct soil application, apply 50-100 mL (3.5-7 Tbsp) of this solution per 1,000 sq ft by mixing with enough water to cover the area (between one liter and one gallon for 100mL).
-For best results, apply at planting or prior to germination and irrigate after.
-Applications may be made every 6-8 weeks during the growing season.
+- For direct soil application, apply 50 mL (3.5 tbsp) of this solution per 1,000 sq, diluted with water at a rate of 1:10 (50mL in 500mL).
+For best results, apply to moist soil at planting or prior to germination and irrigate after.
+Applications may be made every 4-6 weeks during the growing season.

-- In daily irrigation systems and for hydroponics, you can dilute down to 1:500 or even 1:1000 (just a few drops per liter).
+- In daily irrigation systems and for hydroponics, you can dilute down to 1:100 or weaker (just a few drops per liter).

-- Compost Tea - Add 15 ml (1 Tbsp) of dry humic acid powder or about 150mL of the 6% solution into your 5 gallon brewer at the start of the brew.
+- Compost Tea – Add 15 g (1 tbsp) of dry humic acid powder or about 150mL of the 6% solution into your 5-gallon brewer at the start of the brew.
 No more.